Science

 6. Carlson, J. L., Erickson, J. M., Lloyd, B. B., & Slavin, J. L. (2018). ...and Sources of Prebiotic Dietary Fiber.
 Current developments in nutrition, 2(3), nzy005.

-Meet Our Experts
+Meet Our Expert

 Science Thumb — Arianne

-Arianne Vance, MPH, Senior Scientist
+Arianne Vance, MPH, Principal Scientist

-Arianne Vance is a Senior Scientist at Ritual.
+Arianne Vance is a Principal Scientist at Ritual.
 She earned her MPH in Epidemiology from UCLA.
 Her graduate research focused on maternal and child health, with an emphasis on breastfeeding and maternal mental health.
 She is passionate about sharing her love of science by presenting cutting-edge research in an accessible and engaging way.

 Science Thumb — Arianne

-Arianne Vance, MPH, Senior Scientist
+Arianne Vance, MPH, Principal Scientist

-Arianne Vance is a Senior Scientist at Ritual.
+Arianne Vance is a Principal Scientist at Ritual.
 She earned her MPH in Epidemiology from UCLA.
 Her graduate research focused on maternal and child health, with an emphasis on breastfeeding and maternal mental health.
 She is passionate about sharing her love of science by presenting cutting-edge research in an accessible and engaging way.

 Meet the Author